A weekly dose of female-powered adventure for your inbox.

 Finished article word count tends to be around 1000-1500 words, but we can be a bit flexible.
 We pay £100 per article (and our rate will go up as we grow, promise).

-To submit your pitch, send an email to email@example.com and ensure to include PITCH in your subject line.
+To submit your pitch, send an email to firstname.lastname@example.org and ensure to include PITCH and the theme in your subject line.

 What we publish

 Before you think about submitting, make sure your proposed article fits into one of these categories:

 Inspire – adventure stories.
 I went here and did this.
 It was awesome/hilarious/disastrous (delete as appropriate)